(Last Updated on : 08/05/2017)

-is a major city in the eastern part of India.
+is a major city in the North eastern part of India.
 It is situated on the left bank of the Brahmaputra River

 History of Guwahati

-The history of the city dates back to old days.
+History of Guwahati dates back to old days.
 Sometimes it is assumed that Guwahati is one of the ancient cities of Asia.
 The Ambari excavations which are found in the city trace the origin of the city to 6th century AD.
 The city has witnessed control of several historical dynasties including the Pala Dynasty

 has a long history which is cherished even in the present age.